msa-ez/platform/README.md

 # MSAez (Microservices made easy) Platform

 MSA Easy (https://www.msaez.io/) is a comprehensive tool designed to assist in the analysis, design, implementation, and operation of microservices.
 It enables business experts and developers to collaboratively analyze and design software using domain-driven design and event-storming techniques.
-Furthermore, it facilitates the automatic generation of Microservices source code.
+Furthermore, it facilitates the automatic generation of the "Clean-code".
 Throughout this entire process, ChatGPT can provide automation support and guidance on how to effectively utilize this platform.

 Chat-GPT creates User Stories